jmc316/cs1666_organization/teams/Roguelike.md

 ## Final Goals

 * 10% 2-3 weapons and abilities and 5 enemies
 * 15%: Implement a mechanic where when an enemy is destroyed the player can acquire abilities or stat buff by absorbing their body.
 This buff will be different depending on the type of enemy.
+Essentially, the destroyed enemys will be items after they are defeated.
 * 10% Create a set of diverse rooms the player can explore.
 For example, regular rooms with enemies, a shop, a room to the next level, and a boss room.
 We will use a variant of  [this](http://www.roguebasin.com/index.php/Template_Dungeon_themeing/generation) algorithm to fill each room with enemies, items, and obstacles.
 * 15%: Implement procedural generation for the rooms and levels.
 From a starting room, players will be able to search through a tree-like map to find the boss.
 Each room will have at most 4 doors, and the layout will be generated using a variation of [this](http://www.roguebasin.com/index.php?title=Dungeon-Building_Algorithm#The_algorithm) algorithm.
 * 10%: Add the rigid body physics collision and force vector simulation